cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 The people who contribute to and develop the Decred codebase, market presence and research base, are typically strong hand holders of DCR and active participants in Proof-of-Stake security and governance.
 Having developed sound understanding of Decred fundamentals, these people are often motivated and dedicated DCR HODLers of last resort.

 These examples are distillations of an essential yet informal value of Decred holders, skin-in-the-game.
-The Decred design is centred around the fundamentally crypto-anarchic principles of action and accountability of the system whilst preserving the individual's privacy and anonymity.

-> Decred is a crypto-anarchic society.
-> The whole is stronger than the sum of it's parts.
-> Yet it protects, secures and obscures each at an individual level.

 This paper studies this aggregate behaviour driven by individual skin-in-the-game for all four user categories.
 It aims to describe how the **Decred** blockchain has performed as a whole over time.

 ## TL; DR
 - Growth metrics of **DCR Hodlers** has been relatively sluggish compared to Bitcoin at the same age and especially with respect to the strong ledger assurances provided by Decred.
 Decred has security finality guarantees orders of magnitude higher than it's current transactional throughput and has shown impressive resilience against re-organisations.